 - Emergency evacuation to a medical facility abroad

 - Other expenses related to immediate medical care

 So to be clear, travel medical insurance covers a host of things related to emergency care.
 What a travel medical policy won’t generally cover are things involving routine medical care.
 For example:

 - Vision and dental services.

-Not all travel medical insurance policies cover trip cancellations and interruption, although many of them do.
+Not all travel medical insurance plans cover a trip cancellation, a trip interruption and an emergency medical evacuation, although many of them do.